Analysis | The sex-trafficking investigation that’s zeroing in on Matt Gaetz, explained

 He’s 39 and got married last year.
 In 2020, he announced that he has a 19-year-old Cuban son, somebody he appears to have adopted through an ex-girlfriend, though he left many details surrounding that relationship unclear.

-What crimes he’s being investigated for: Whether Gaetz paid for sex, had sex with a 17-year-old, and whether he paid for women to travel across state lines to have sex, which would violate sex-trafficking laws.
+What potential crimes he’s being investigated for: Whether Gaetz paid for sex, had a sexual relationship with a 17-year-old, and whether he paid for women to travel across state lines to have sex, which would violate sex-trafficking laws.

 “The last time I had a sexual relationship with a seventeen year old, I was seventeen,” he’s said.
 He’s also said, somewhat opaquely, that this derives from an actual extortion plot regarding his father, a wealthy former Florida politician.

 How the investigation got started: It derives from a federal investigation into a friend of Gaetz’s, a wealthy Florida politician named Joel Greenberg who is now a convicted sex trafficker.
-Investigators started looking into whether Greenberg made up a sexual assault allegation to smear his opponent during a county tax collector race, and the investigation expanded to sexual trafficking and to Gaetz, reported The Post’s Matt Zapotosky and Michael Scherer.
+Investigators started looking into whether Greenberg made up a sexual assault allegation to smear his opponent during a county tax collector race, and the investigation expanded to sexual trafficking and to Gaetz, as reported by The Washington Post’s Matt Zapotosky and Michael Scherer.

 What we know: That Greenberg, Gaetz’s Florida friend, has pleaded guilty to sex-trafficking charges of a minor (among a slew of other crimes) and he’s now fully cooperating with investigators who seem focused on people beyond Greenberg.
 In fact, a number of allies around Gaetz seemed to have turned on him.